Mufalta/Rakamin-KF-Analytics/README.md

 - **Google Looker Studio**: Used to create interactive dashboards, transforming raw data into visual insights for better decision-making.
 - **GitHub**: Essential for version control, tracking progress, and sharing my work in a structured and collaborative manner.

-These tools allowed me to streamline data analysis, visualization, and project management effectively. 🔍
+These tools allowed me to streamline data analysis and visualization effectively. 🔍

 # 📂 Data Understanding